amitofsk/dandy/docs/widgetApi.md

 ``python
 set_power(self, pin_no, volts=0)
 ```
 In the function `set_power`, `volts` should be zero or another float value.
-If `volts` is not zero, the voltage value will be printed.
+If `volts` is not zero, the voltage value will be printed on the widget.

 ```python
 set_box(self, pin_no)